Dividing Military Pensions

-At the Weller Law Firm in Belleville, Illinois, due to the proximity of Scott Air Force Base we are familiar with the legal protections afforded to service members and their families in the event of divorce.
-With over 18 years of experience, family law attorney Stan Weller is prepared to protect your rights and interests.
+At Weller Law LLC in Belleville, Illinois, due to the proximity of Scott Air Force Base we are familiar with the legal protections afforded to service members and their families in the event of divorce.
+With over 25 years of experience, our attorneys are prepared to protect your rights and interests.

 Call us now to get started.
 Early planning can ease the stress involved in the divorce process.
 Call 618-277-3476 for a free consultation.

 Understanding The Uniformed Services Former Spouses Protection Act